-The Lake Superior South watershed is 402,371 acres in size.
-The watershed is located in the Northern Lakes and Forest Ecoregion.
-Soils and subsurface geology are dominated by bedrock, glacial till complexes, and erodible lake-laid clay soils.
+The Lake Superior - South watershed covers 402,371 acres.
+Located in the Northern Lakes and Forest Ecoregion, the soils and subsurface geology are dominated by bedrock, glacial till complexes, and erodible lake-laid clay soils.
 Bedrock is complex in its evolution and contributes to the spectacular mountains and ridges that slope toward Lake Superior.
 Numerous streams flow through the bedrock cracks forming waterfalls, cascades, and rapids.
 Lakes are found predominantly in the northeastern-most section.
 Major developed areas include the city of Duluth and towns of Two Harbors, Beaver Bay, and outskirts of Silver Bay.
 Significant development is also located along Lake Superior’s shoreline.

 Two major state parks, Gooseberry and Split Rock Lighthouse, are within the watershed.
 The smaller Tettegouche State Park is located on the watershed’s far eastern boundary.